eigengo/st-workshop/tutorial/randomness.md

 #Randomness
-In the collections, we used Scala to create collections containing some _random_ values!
+In the collections module, we used Scala to create collections containing some _random_ values!
 The problem with random values is that they are not pure; a function that returns random anything cannot be pure, because its result depends on something other than its arguments.

 And that is a big boo-boo for pure FP, like Haskell.
 However, to be useful, even pure FP languages need to be able to deal with side-effects.
 Luckily, we have monads to help us with that; and in particular, the IO monad.